Why Art

 I told him that I had been listening to the food show “Splendid Table” on Public Radio.
 They said people are too afraid of cooking cucumbers.
 They said to sear one side briefly.
 The next time I was in my kitchen with time to be creative, I tried it and didn’t like it.

 But there I was with a little butter and Canola oil in a hot skillet, and an off-season tomato sitting on the cutting board.
 Off season tomatoes always are a little disappointing.
 I wondered if heat would help.
 It did.
-Searing one side slightly and leaving the other cool gave them a more robust flavor, and was a thought worth working with on other things in the kitchen.
-That’s one of my processes.
-Mere exploration of the materials.
+Searing one side slightly and leaving the other cool gave them a more robust flavor, and was a thought worth applying elsewhere in the kitchen.
+That’s one of my processes – exploration of materials.

 Same in my studio/shop